 Managing Responsibly: Practicing Sustainability, Responsibility, and Ethics | Coursera | This course is an integrative approach to sustainability, responsibility, and ethics.
 It empowers managers to deal competently with challenges. |

-Supply Chain Sustainability | OpenLearn | Organizations need an efficient and effective supply chain for the context in which they operate.
-While enabling this, they need to consider issues of sustainability in their supply chain strategies.
-Sustainability concerns in the supply chain will cover environmental sustainability and also encompass social sustainability (ethics and wellbeing), financial sustainability, and network sustainability. |
+Supply Chain Sustainability[17] | OpenLearn | Organizations need an efficient and effective supply chain for the context in which they operate.
+While enabling this, they need to consider sustainability issues in their supply chain strategies.
+Sustainability concerns in the supply chain will cover environmental sustainability and include social sustainability (ethics and well-being), financial sustainability, and network sustainability. |

+Many students of a master’s in sustainability online may be eligible for scholarships.
 Scholarships are usually merit-based, and the award amount of the scholarship is contingent on factors such as gender, minority status, major chosen, and professional orientation.
-Students mustexercisecaution when theyapply and avail of scholarships, as there are numerous Scholarship Scams.
+Students must exercise caution when they apply and avail of scholarships, as there are numerous Scholarship Scams.

 The cost of an MSus degree can be wholly or partially funded through grants a student may be eligible for.
 Grants are usually not merit-based or based on the student’s accomplishments and academic prowess; instead, they are typically based on the student’s financial need.

 Graduate Assistantships are another way to discount the cost of a sustainability master’s online.
 They are also a great way to gain experience and build a network of people and sources of information that will benefit the student even after the program is completed.
-Graduate assistants have many responsibilities in helping with teaching activities or research and are accountable to other students as well as the faculty of their program’s department.
+Graduate assistants have many responsibilities in helping with teaching activities or research and are accountable to other students and the faculty of their program’s department.

-short for Free Application for Federal Student Aid, is another option for students to mark down the price of a master’s in sustainability online.
+FAFSA, short for Free Application for Federal Student Aid, is another option for students to mark down the price of a master’s in sustainability online.
 Students can apply to FAFSA to check their eligibility for financial aid from the federal government.

-RTK Scholars Program is administered by the RTK Environmental Group and provides scholarships to students studying environmental science, biology, engineering, or a related physical sciences major.
+The RTK Scholars Program is administered by the RTK Environmental Group and provides scholarships to students studying environmental science, biology, engineering, or a related physical sciences major.

 The career path of individuals who pass the MSus degree depends on their specialization.
-Upon completion of an online sustainability master’s, graduates can look forward to careers as:
+Upon completion of an online sustainability master’s, graduates can look forward to careers such as:

 Some possible career options, their job descriptions, annual median pay, and potential growth are listed below: